ccnfac/MyNetwerkApp/README.md

 ## **⚡ Hybrid Content Delivery Architecture**
 ### **Step 1: Centralized Media Storage (CDN Default Ingest)**

-* All uploads (music, ebooks, videos, etc.) start on the CDN for speed and moderation.
+* All uploads start on the CDN for speed and moderation.
 * Automated + manual checks ensure compliance before distribution.
 * Ability to remove harmful or illegal content.